Party culture in student life

-Swedish universities and other institutes of higher education offer a rich student life where you can get involved in associations and various events.
-There is usually a large range of festivities and fun events where you can socialise and meet new friends.
-Student life is most fun when you have a balance between partying and taking care of yourself.
+Within universities and other institutes of higher education there is a rich student life where you can engage in student associations and various events.
+There is usually a wide range of festivities and fun events where you can socialise and meet new friends.
+It´s easiest to feel well when you maintain a sustainable balance between partying and taking care of yourself.

 Alcohol and drugs

 The use of alcohol, cannabis or other drugs in social contexts can, for some, reduce stress, anxiety and insecurity.
-However, it usually doesn’t help in the long term and can, in the worst case, lead to high-risk levels of consumption and dependence.
-If you feel a need to be intoxicated to feel comfortable in social situations, it may be a good idea to try to find other ways to overcome your difficulties.
-Help is available!
+However, it usually doesn’t help in the long run and can, in the worst case, lead to high-risk levels of consumption or dependence.
+If you feel a need for intoxication to feel comfortable in social situations, it may be a good idea to try to find other ways to overcome your difficulties — support is available.
 Remember that in Sweden it is illegal to use or possess drugs.
 This also applies to cannabis.

 Party smart - take care of yourself and others